Interest & Principal

 However, this is where the principal really starts to get paid down, as interest finally takes a back seat.
 During the final year of the loan term, each monthly payment is more than 96% principal, with very little interest due because the outstanding balance is so low.

-In reality, many homeowners don’t hold their mortgages for the full term.
-In fact, most are said to hold their loans for a fraction of the loan term, such as seven or eight years before refinancing, prepaying the mortgage, or selling the home.
-Many borrowers make additional payments during the year (due to receiving a bonus, for example) which lead to a straight reduction of the amount of principal outstanding.
-It’s for this very reason that mortgage payments tend to be mostly interest.
-Because many borrowers never get to the point where the principal actually surpasses the interest.
+In reality, many homeowners don't hold their mortgages for the full loan term.
+Most borrowers typically maintain their loans for only a fraction of the term, such as seven or eight years, before refinancing, prepaying the mortgage, or selling the home.
+During this period, many borrowers choose to make additional payments throughout the year, often due to receiving a bonus, which directly reduces the outstanding principal balance.
+This behavior is precisely why principal and interest payments tend to be predominantly interest in the early years.
+Since many borrowers never reach the point where the principal portion of their monthly payments surpasses the interest portion, the principal and interest payments remain skewed towards interest.

 Stay in the Know